 When men experience Male Pattern Baldness, they are typically faced with four options.
 The first and generally the least appealing is to buy a wig or hairpiece; few people go straight down this route unless they have to as wigs can feel uncomfortable to wear and they are often easy to spot.
 The second is to grin and bear it, possibly opting for a short haircut

 The final two methods each have their own merits.
-The first is the Rooney route – though this is not generally recommended by hair transplant surgeons for men under 25.
+The first is the Rooney route though this is not generally recommended by hair transplant surgeons for men under 25.

 following a professional assessment and diagnosis.
-Indeed, many people think that this is exactly what Prince William should have done years ago - including the Queen's hairdresser.
+Indeed, many people think that this is exactly what Prince William should have done years ago - including the Queen's hairdresser

 and vertex - the area along the top of the scalp - is so advanced that the only option may well be to go the Rooney route and have a transplant, although some surgeons believe Prince William's hair loss may actually now be too extensive for even surgical restoration to be viable.
 Manchester-based transplant surgeon Dr Asim Shahmalak told the Daily Star, "Time is running out for Prince William and it may be too late for him to have a transplant.
 He has too large an area of baldness to cover

 The Star also reports that the future king has been dissuaded from exploring potential hair loss solutions thus far because there have been suggestions that it wouldn’t be befitting of a man in his position.
-Both his father and grandfather have been experiencing this type of hereditary balding for many years and they simply “got on with it.”
+Both his father and grandfather have been experiencing this type of hereditary balding for many years and they simply “got on with it.